abhijeet69negi/abhijeet69negi/README/LookMe.md

 - 👋 Hi, I’m @abhijeet69negi
-- 👀 I’m interested in Coding and Exploring new things
+- 👀 I’m interested in Coding and Exploring new things.
-- 🌱 I’m currently learning C language
+- 🌱 I’m currently learning C language.
-- 💞️ I’m looking to collaborate on any projects related to any Computer
+- 💞️ I’m looking to collaborate on any projects related to any Computer stuff.
-- 📫 How to reach me you contact me through my Whatsapp no. 7819873802
+- 📫 How to reach me you contact me through my Whatsapp no. 7819873802.
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...